 DSPOR: Indicates that the processing for the previous DSP cycle had not been completed before the current DSP cycle became available for processing.
 This overflow indication should never be seen in the default configuration; however, under some conditions (faster ADC rate, slower CPU clock) the processing requirements may exceed the number of CPU cycles available for DSP processing.
-Under these circumstances, the clock rate may be increased, the ADC rate may be reduced (that is, the R\ADCRATE register may be increased), or the functional load (such as fundamental mode calculations) may be cut.
+Under these circumstances, the clock rate may be increased, the ADC rate may be reduced (that is, the R\ADCRATE register may be increased).

-Note that when DSPOR becomes set, all DSP calculations as well as all pulse outputs are invalidated.
+Note that when DSPOR becomes set, all DSP calculations as well as the pulse output are invalidated.
 The appropriate host response is to take the remedial action described above and discard the current set of DSP result values.

-Each phase has a local register that contains copies of the OC, OV, UV, NOZX, DCHA, and DCHR bits.
+Each phase has a local register that contains copies of the OC, OV, UV, NOZX, and DCHA bits.
 Thus, to determine which phase(s) have exception conditions requires four reads: the IRQ\FLAG register to determine which conditions are active that are causing the interrupt to occur, and then a read to A.FLAGS, B.FLAGS, and C.FLAGS to determine which of the phases have the indicated condition.

 Finally, each phase has a pair of local registers that contain overflow flags for each energy accumulator.
 If the EOVF bit is set in the IRQ\FLAG register, the host should then read the A.EOVER, B.EOVER, and C.EOVER registers to determine which of the phases have overflow conditions.
-If fundamental mode operation is enabled, the host should read A.EFOVER, B.EFOVER, and C.EFOVER as well.
-Each of these registers contains a bit for each of real and reactive energy in both positive and negative direction as well as apparent energy.